How do I create a theme for an account using the Theme Editor?

 Theme Editor Components

-For details about the Theme Editor components, including components that display on Canvas apps, please view the Canvas Theme Editor Components PDF.
-For help with image templates, view the Canvas Theme Editor Image Templates PDF.
-Logos, images, and watermarks are not visible for users who enable the High Contrast Styles feature preview in user settings.
+For details about the Theme Editor components, including components that display on Canvas apps, please view the Canvas Theme Editor Components resource document.
+For help with image templates, view the Canvas Theme Editor Image Templates resource document.
+Logos, images, and watermarks are not visible for users who enable the High Contrast Styles feature option in user settings.

 - The Theme Editor is not available for Free-For-Teacher accounts.

 - If you are a subaccount admin and the Themes link is not visible in Account Navigation, Themes has not been enabled for sub-accounts.
 If the CSS/JS Upload tab is not visible, file uploads have not been enabled for sub-accounts.